Home | Send Feedback | Share on Bluesky |

 window.addEventListener('error', event => { ... })

-event.message, event.filename, event.lineno, event.colno, and event.error.
-They correspond to the parameters of the onerror handler.
+The event object exposes these read-only properties: event.message, event.filename, event.lineno, event.colno, and event.error.
+They correspond to the onerror parameters.

 Position